ARGOeu/poem-2/doc/v1/docs/superadmin_administration.md

 ### Authentication and Authorization Page

-[Users](superadmin_users.md) and API keys pages, on the other hand, are only available through **Administration** page.
+[Users](superadmin_users.md) and **API keys** pages, on the other hand, are only available through **Administration** page.
 Only users with superuser status may add, change or delete users, or see or revoke API keys.
+API keys page looks the same as the one in tenant POEMs, and is described in [documentation for tenant POEM](tenant_apikey.md).